-Atlas has not established a valuation allowance for its gross future deferred tax assets as of March 31, 2018 or as of December 31, 2017.
+Atlas has not established a valuation allowance for its gross future deferred tax assets as of June 30, 2018 or December 31, 2017.
 Based on Atlas' expectations of future taxable income, its ability to change its investment strategy, as well as reversing gross future tax liabilities, management believes it is more likely than not that Atlas will fully realize the net future tax assets.
 However, there can be no guarantee that a valuation allowance will not be required in the future.

 Atlas accounts for uncertain tax positions in accordance with the income taxes accounting guidance.
 Atlas has analyzed filing positions in the federal and state jurisdictions where it is required to file tax returns, as well as the open tax years in these jurisdictions.
 Atlas believes that its federal and state income tax filing positions and deductions will be sustained on audit and does not anticipate any adjustments that will result in a material change to its financial position.
-Therefore, no reserves for uncertain federal and state income tax sould recognize interest and penalties related to unrecognized tax benefits as a component of the provision for federal income taxes.
-Atlas did not incur any federal income tax related interest income, interest expense or penalties for the three month periods ended March 31, 2018 and 2017.
+Therefore, no reserves for uncertain federal and state income tax positions have been recorded.
+Atlas would recognize interest and penalties related to unrecognized tax benefits as a component of the provision for federal income taxes.
+Atlas did not incur any federal income tax related interest income, interest expense or penalties for the three and six month periods ended June 30, 2018 and 2017.
 Tax year 2014 and years thereafter are subject to examination by the IRS.